PURPLE HEART DAY

 HOW TO OBSERVE #PurpleHeartDay

-Honor everyone who has received a Purple Heart.
-Learn more about the Military Order of the Purple Heart.
+Purple Heart Day encourages us to honor everyone who has received a Purple Heart.
+We can also learn more about the Military Order of the Purple Heart.

-While celebrating the heroes who earned the Purple Heart, learn more about them.
+While celebrating the heroes who earned the honor, learn more about them.

 - Read For Military Merit: Recipients of the Purple Heart by Fred L. Borch or Purple Heart by Patricia McCormick.

-- Watch a documentary like Purple Heart Warriors: Tears of a Warrior by Tony Seahorn.
+- Watch a documentary.
+We recommend Purple Heart Warriors: Tears of a Warrior by Tony Seahorn.

-- Visit a military museum like the National Purple Heart Hall of Honor or The National WWII Museum.
+- Visit a military museum.
+The National Purple Heart Hall of Honor or The National WWII Museum both offer in-depth history on the Purple Heart.

 PURPLE HEART DAY HISTORY